overwolf/overwolf.github.io/docs/api/overwolf-benchmarking.md

 #### Version added: 0.78

-> In case Overwolf requires administrative permissions, and after prompting the user of the app to request more permissions, call this function and then request your desired benchmarking information.
+> In case Overwolf requires administrative permissions, and after prompting the user to grant more permissions, call this function and then request your desired benchmarking information.

 Parameter | Type     | Description                                                                                        |